sethblack/python-gift-exchange/README.md

 `Sex` can be `M`, `F` or `N`.

 `City, State` by default only include cities in the United States.
 See Using Other Country Databases for more information on changing the country.

+## Saving History

+Pyge saves a historical list of pairings which is used to ensure participants will not be paired for at a minimum of three exchanges.
+Saving history can be toggled with the `--save-history` and `--no-history` flags.
+The minimum number of exchanges can be modified with the `--history-length` argument.

 ---